bostonrb/project-night/README.markdown

 ## Style Guide

-When writing Markdown, please set your text editor to insert line breaks so that no line is longer than 72 characters wide
+When writing Markdown, please set your text editor to insert line breaks so that no Markdown line is longer than 72 characters wide.
+Lines containing HTML markup, code, or long URLs may exceed this length.

 ## Heroku